Time-inhomogeneous random walks on finite groups and cokernels of random integer block matrices: Universality for Random Groups

 \section{Universality for Random Groups}

 The goal of this section is to prove Theorem~\ref{thm:intro-matrix-universality}.

 To prove Theorem~\ref{thm:intro-matrix-universality}, we will use the moment method of Wood (see \cite{wood2017sandpile, wood2019matrices}) as follows.
-Let $X_1, X_2, \dots$ be a sequence of random finitely generated abelian groups and $Y$ be a random finitely generated abelian group.
-Let $a > 0$ be an integer and $A$ the set of isomorphism classes of abelian groups with exponent dividing $a$.
-If for every $G \in A$ we have then for every $H \in A$ we have \cite[Theorem 3.1]{wood2019matrices}.
+Let $a > 0$ be an integer and $A$ the set of isomorphism classes of finite abelian groups with exponent dividing $a$.
+Let $X_1, X_2, \dots$ be a sequence of random finitely generated abelian groups and $Y$ be a random abelian group with $Y \otimes \Z/a\Z$ finite.
+If for every $G \in A$ we have then for every $H \in A$ we have (this follows from \cite[Theorem 3.1]{wood2019matrices} by taking $Y_n \coloneqq Y \otimes \Z/a\Z$ a finite group).
 The quantity $\E[\#\operatorname{Sur}(X_n, G)]$ is called the \textit{$G$-moment} of $X_n$.

+\begin{remark} We say an abelian group $G$ is \textit{well-behaved} if $G \otimes \Z/a\Z$ is finite for every positive integer $a$.
+The class of well-behaved abelian groups includes all finitely generated abelian groups.
+Moreover, $\lambda_u$ is supported on well-behaved abelian groups even for $u = 0$.

-\begin{remark} We can put a topology on the set of (isomorphism classes of) finitely generated abelian groups given by a basis of open sets of the form indexed by positive integers $a$ and abelian groups $H$ of exponent dividing $a$.
+We can put a topology on the set of (isomorphism classes of) well-behaved abelian groups\footnote{Note the difference from the published version, which is not quite correct.} given by a basis of open sets of the form indexed by positive integers $a$ and finite abelian groups $H$ of exponent dividing $a$.
 The assertion that $(**)$ holds for all choices of $a$ and $H$ is equivalent to the assertion that the distribution of $X_n$ converges weakly to the distribution of $Y$ in this topology.
-In particular, if $(*)$ holds for all abelian groups $G$, then the distribution of $X_n$ converges weakly to the distribution of $Y$.
+In particular, if $(*)$ holds for all well-behaved abelian groups $G$, then the distribution of $X_n$ converges weakly to the distribution of $Y$.
 See \cite{liu2018freegroup} for more details on this topology in a slightly different setting.

 We explain this in more detail in the proof of Theorem~\ref{thm:intro-matrix-universality} in Section~\ref{sect:weak-convergence} at the end of this paper. \end{remark} \details{ This is not obvious.
 The proof is essentially the same as that of \cite[Theorem 1.1]{liu2018freegroup}.
 First, we show that every open set in this topology is a disjoint union of the $U_{a, H}$.
 Note that $U_{a, H}$ is a finite disjoint union of sets of the form $U_{a!, H_i}$, where $H_i \otimes \Z/a\Z \cong H$.
 Let $U = \bigcup_{i \in I} U_{a_i, H_i}$.
 Then we have $U = \bigcup_{i \in I} \bigcup_{j \in J_i} U_{a_i!, H_{ij}}$ for index sets $J_i$ and groups $H_{ij}$ with $H_{ij} \otimes \Z/a_i\Z \cong H_i$.
 Then we have Note that two sets $U_{a!, H}$ and $U_{b!, K}$ are either disjoint or nested: suppose $a \leq b$.
 Then $U_{b!, K} \subset U_{a!, H}$ if $K \otimes \Z/a!\Z \cong H$, and they are disjoint otherwise.
 Thus, $U$ is a disjoint union of basic opens.
 Since the collection of $a_i$ and finite groups $H_{ij}$ is countable, $U$ is in fact a countable disjoint union $\bigcup_{i=1}^\infty U_i$.